Automunge/AutoMunge/README.md

 * train: a numerically encoded set of data intended to be used to train a downstream machine learning model in the framework of a user's choice

-* trainID: the set of ID values corresponding to the np-train set if a ID column was passed to the function.
+* trainID: the set of ID values corresponding to the train set if a ID column was passed to the function.
 This set may be useful if the shuffle option was applied.